 The development of the Red Chris mine is contingent on the construction of the NTL project.
-Now that EA Certificate for the NTL has been approved, the NTL will need three construction years and is anticipated to be operational by December 2013.
+Now that EA Certificate for the NTL has been approved and BC Hydro has retained the NTL Design-Build Contractor the target completion of the NTL project is anticipated to be operational by May 2014.
 RCDC will continue monitoring the NTL's construction schedule and plans to complete mine development to coincide with the powerline completion.
-Based on completion of NTL by the end of December 2013, RCDC proposes the following permitting, development, construction and operation schedule, (Table 11-1)
+Based on completion of NTL by May 2014, RCDC proposes the following permitting, development, construction and operation schedule, (Table 23-1)